 These measures are temporary and we welcome your feedback on them.
 If they work well, and local businesses and residents are happy with the changes, we may look at making them permanent in the future.
 But please be reassured that before any decisions are made on permanent changes, we would undergo a full consultation process and would work with local businesses and residents to ensure they work well for everyone.

-A fully segregated cycle path has been introduced between Shalesmoor roundabout and Corporation Street junction.
 We have created a low-traffic neighbourhood in part of Kelham Island by closing Ball Street and Alma Road to motor vehicles and introducing a one-way restriction on part of Green Lane.
 All routes are still open for people to walk and cycle.

 Five Weirs Walk